 Our kits are supplied primariliy to The United Kingdom and Ireland.
 Supplying to Europe has become more problematic since Brexit but it can be done.
 Anyone purchasing abroad will require their own architect to ensure full complience with local building regulations.
 We do not currently supply to America.

-Partial Turnkey or Partial Finish is when our affilated contractor completes the house externally.
+Partial Turnkey or Partial Finish is when our affiliated contractor completes the house externally.
 In addition to supplying and erecting the kit, the site will be cleared, the foundations and slab prepared, the services such as drainage and sewerage installed, as well as the external wall and roof cladding fitted, including gutters and rone pipes.
-Often we provide this service on remote islands where there are no main contractors.
+We mainly provide this service on remote islands and locations where there are no main contractors available.
 Local tradesmen can then complete the house.
-We also provide this service when a client wishes to organise the internal trades themselves to save money.
-It is a service currently only avaiable in Scotland.

 We do not offer a plot finding service but do occassionaly promote plots in our News section.
 Information on how to find a plot can be found here and in our Members Area.